Over-Approximation of Fluid Models: Over-Approximation Technique

+\emph{Computation of an envelope.} In the case the reaction rate functions of the agent network are multivariate polynomials as in the case of our running example discussed in Example~\ref{ex_sir}-\ref{exex_multi_sir}, the envelope from line~\ref{alg_line_env} can be efficiently computed by Algorithm~\ref{algorithm_envelope}.
+This makes our approach particularly suited to models from the field of biochemistry.
+Note that Algorithm~\ref{algorithm_envelope} replaces any product of uncertainties by a new uncertainty and bounds it by the maximal value of the replaced product similarly to the discussion following Example~\ref{ex_sir_atomic_uu_2}.

-We conclude the section by discussing a rigorous and a heuristic implementation of our approach.
-In the case of the former, one has to combine Theorem~\ref{thm_suff_cond_for_suff_pont} and \ref{thm_numeric} with a verified numerical ODE solver as~\cite{BM07} that provides apart from a numerical solution also an estimation of the underlying numerical error~\cite{Gear:1971}.
-Additionally to the numerical error, one has to account for the discretizaiton error arising in the computation of $\Psi(\eps)$, where the idea is to approximate $\Psi(\eps)$ by solving~(\ref{eq_opt}) for all $A \in \cals$ at all grid points $\tha_i$ from $\mathcal{T}(\dt) = \{0,\dt, 2\dt, \ldots, T\}$.
-Using standard arguments from ODE theory, it can be proven that such an approximation of $\Psi(\eps)$ misses the actual value by at most $\Lambda \dt$, where
+\emph{Computation of $\Psi$.} We conclude the section by discussing a rigorous and a heuristic implementation of line~\ref{alg_line_psi}.
+In the case of the former, one has to combine Theorem~\ref{thm_suff_cond_for_suff_pont},~\ref{prop_lip} and \ref{thm_numeric} with a verified numerical ODE solver as~\cite{BM07} that provides apart from a numerical solution also an estimation of the underlying numerical error~\cite{Gear:1971}.
+Additionally to the numerical error, one has to account for the discretization error arising in the computation of $\Psi(\eps)$, where the idea is to evaluate $(\Psi(\eps))(\cdot)$ \emph{only at grid points} $\tha_l$ from $\mathcal{T}(\dt) = \{0,\dt, 2\dt, \ldots, T\}$ by computing the maximal and minimal value of $\tilde{\pi}^{\frut}_A(\tha_l)$ from~(\ref{eq_tilde_pi}) for all $A \in \cals$ and $\tha_l \in \mathcal{T}(\dt)$.